Cherreads

 His throat tightened.

-He looked away at once.
+He looked away immediately.

 No one else seemed to notice.